coronarymcq/shop/legal/UPDATE.md

 1. Troubleshooting and bug fixes:

-   - [ UI fixes on iPhone and iPad ]
+   - [UI fixes on iPhone and iPad]

-   - [ Resizing issues related to the header ]
+   - [Resizing issues related to the header]

    - [ ]

 2. Minor UI fixes.

+3. Smoothing out the transitions

 ****